Northeast Conference Women's Basketball Coach of the Year

 The Northeast Conference Women's Basketball Coach of the Year is a basketball award given to head coaches in the Northeast Conference (NEC).
-The award is granted to the head coach voted to be the most successful that season by the league's coaches.
+The award is granted to the head coach voted as the most successful coach of the season by the league’s coaches.
 The award is named in honor of Brenda Reilly, a teacher, sports administrator and three-sport coach in a career of almost three decades at Central Connecticut State University.

-The award was first given following the 1986–87 season, the first in which the NEC sponsored women's basketball.
+The award was first presented following the 1986–87 season, marking the inaugural year of NEC-sponsored women's basketball.
 Kevin Jones of St. Francis Brooklyn was the inaugural recipient.
 The program with the most awards is Robert Morris, whose father-son duo of Sal and Charlie Buscaglia have garnered all of the Colonials' seven awards, but Robert Morris left the NEC for the Horizon League after the 2019–20 season.
-Among current NEC members, Mount St. Mary's has the most awards with six.
+Among current NEC members, Saint Francis has the most awards with five.
+Sacred Heart, also with five awards, left after the 2023–24 season for the Metro Atlantic Athletic Conference.